-In 2002, when the Stop the Thyroid Madness movement began (even before it had that name), patients were discovering that there were a large body who had a cortisol problem as revealed by the saliva cortisol test.
+In 2002, when the patient-to-patient Stop the Thyroid Madness movement began (even before it had that name), patients were discovering that there were a large body who had a cortisol problem as revealed by the saliva cortisol test.
 That cortisol problem was due to the stress of being on nothing but T4, but it can also happen from being on a recalled NDT, or being underdosed on even a good one or T4/T3 underdosing.
 Below is information about the test. ~Janie, hypothyroid patient and site creator

 Why is it problematic to have a cortisol problem?

 What about high cortisol?

 Even having too high cortisol can be a problem, we have noticed in ourselves for years.
 Besides the insomnia it can cause in many of us at bedtime, or frequent wake-ups right after we did fall asleep, we also saw how high cortisol pushed our Reverse T3 (RT3) higher and higher, which will also make us more hypothyroid.
 RT3 is an inactive thyroid hormone.

 Why did patients start using saliva cortisol testing instead of blood??

 At first in the early groups that thyroid patient activist Janie Bowthorpe had started, patients were using blood because our doctors prescribed it (and sadly, still do).

 But we quickly heard about saliva cortisol testing.
-Saliva not only tests our “available-for-use, cellular, unbound” cortisol, but at four key times.
+Saliva not only tests our “available-for-use, cellular, unbound” cortisol, but tests at four key times in the day.
 Blood does neither!
-Blood is measuring a combination of both bound and unbound cortisol, of which 80% or more can be bound and unusable!
+Blood is measuring a combination of both bound and unbound cortisol, of which 90% or more can be bound and unusable!
 And blood testing, which is usually done once, doesn’t tell us what is going on the rest of the day.

-Additionally, when in the early years patients were using both saliva and blood, some saw themselves with HIGH or good blood cortisol at a particular time, whereas the saliva showed LOW.
-And our symptoms FIT the low.
+Additionally, when in the early years patients were using both saliva and blood, the saliva results nearly always fit our symptoms, whereas blood didn’t always fit.
 That was insightful.
 So we quickly learned to say no to blood, and only use saliva cortisol testing.